mittmattmutt/indexmaker/README.md

 # Licence

 MIT.
 If you improve upon this, I would love to know.
-I would also love to know if you find mistakes.
+The code is a super horrible mess (so: [please](https://i.kym-cdn.com/photos/images/original/001/214/092/3d9.jpg)) I would also love to know if you find mistakes.